Frequently Asked Questions About Financial Aid

 Will my financial aid pay for my books and tuition?

-It will depend on the program of study, the enrollment hours, and the type and amount of financial aid for which you are qualified.
-The type of financial aid will determine if you have sufficient aid to pay the full cost of tuition, fees and books.
+It will depend on the program of study, the enrollment hours, the type, and amount of financial aid for which you are qualified.

 What is the preferred method of applying for financial aid?

-The preferred (and fastest) method is the Free Application for Federal Student Aid (FAFSA) on line at https://studentaid.gov/.Ensure you put Wiregrass Georgia Technical College school code, 005256, on the application so it can be downloaded into our system.
-The Financial Aid Office will use your online application to help determine what aid you qualify for.
-Don’t forget to sign the application electronically with the Federal Student Aid ID that you can create before submitting the application.
-Or, you can print and sign a signature page that you must mail to the U.S. Department of Education.
-The preferred and fastest method to sign the application is with the PIN!
+The preferred method is the Free Application for Federal Student Aid (FAFSA) online at https://studentaid.gov/.Ensure you put the Wiregrass Georgia Technical College school code, 005256, on the application so it can be downloaded into our system.
+The FA Office will use your FAFSA to help determine what aid you qualify for.

 How will I know my application has been processed?